Table of contents

 Many other organizations list their competencies.
 Before you connect with one of them, you should search online to see if they have their own list.

 But the question persists — why should job seekers care about this?
 Ultimately, core competencies influence a company’s hiring decisions.
-To improve your chances of getting the interview, their core competencies should be reflected in your core competencies.
+To improve your chances of getting the interview, their core competencies should be reflected in your resume.

 As a job seeker, what you want to do is simple — understand what your target company values, then translate these values into core competencies for your resume.